icppoduction-rgb/Proposal/docs/en/code-documentation/cli_and_routing.md

 Unknown modules print `config.manage_commands`.

-Code sync note, checked on 2026-07-04: `config.manage_commands` is a fallback printed string and is older than the current Stage Two router.
-Use `scripts/stage_two/cli.py` and this document as the authoritative command list for Stage Two commands.
+Code sync note, checked on 2026-07-06: `config.manage_commands` is a fallback printed string.
+Use `scripts/stage_two/cli.py` for Stage Two and `scripts/stage_three/cli.py` for Stage Three.

 ## Stage One Routes